18.02.2023

 Discussant: Beatriz Itzel Cruz Megchun

-Panel 2 (Living Continuity Session VI): Participatory Research and Lessons in Community Interdependence
+Panel 2: Participatory Research and Lessons in Community Interdependence

 In this session, we will explore the importance of amplifying and enabling community voices.
 What are the challenges, incremental and transformative actions necessary to challenge current systems that exclude and marginalize the global majority?
 How can modes of research support modes of resistance?